astrimbu/astrimbu/README.md

-- 👋 Alan S.
+- 👋 Hi I'm Alan
-- 👨‍💻 Software / Web Development
+- 👨‍💻 Python, ai, webdev
+- ⚖️ Simple ⊼ complex

 <!---
 astrimbu/astrimbu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.